AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 <!--![](assets/exavault-upload.png)-->

-You can come back to Learning Manager migration project, click **Refresh **and view all the .csv data types being listed in your migration Sprint.
+You can come back to Learning Manager migration project, click **[!UICONTROL Refresh]** and view all the .csv data types being listed in your migration Sprint.

 **Upload training content to Content folders**

 Upload the training content of your existing LMS to your Box account.
 If you have created the Migration project and sprint already, then the Box account would populate the Migration project and Sprint name.
 You can upload the content in the same path.
 Refer to **Data and content migration procedure** section in this page to create migration project.

-You can drag and drop the content files or click **Upload** and select the files from your desktop.
+You can drag and drop the content files or click **[!UICONTROL Upload]** and select the files from your desktop.
 If the file size of your content is huge, you may experience some time lag in uploading the files.
 Depending on the size of the file, the time taken for uploading the files to your Box account varies.

 A sample snapshot of Box account after uploading content to it is shown below for your reference: